riscv-boom/riscv-boom/docs/sections/BranchPrediction/Backing-Predictor.rst

 interface into the BPD, the control logic for managing the global history register, and contains the *branch reorder buffer (BROB)* (which handles the inflight branch prediction checkpoints).
-This abstract class can be found in :numref:`Backing-Predictor-Unit` labeled “predictor (base)”.
+This abstract class can be found in :numref:`backing-predictor-unit` labeled “predictor (base)”.

 Global History